mariannazhang/PowerPoint-auto-coding/readme.md

 Open VBA in PowerPoint: Developer > Visual Basic.

 Tips for editing in VBA:
-- Always declare your variables (e.g. `Dim`, `Public`, or `Private`) before you initialize them. `Public` is useful if you want to be able to reference the variable/function outside of its block.
+- Always declare your variables (using e.g. `Dim`, `Public`, or `Private`) before you initialize them. `Public` is useful if you want to be able to reference the variable/function outside of its block.
+- Check your types. `Variant` can helpfully take on a variety of types, including an error (which can be checked using `IsError()`).
+Other types will generally crash if you feed them an error. `CStr()` coerces non-`String` types into a `String`, and [here are some other coersion functions](https://docs.microsoft.com/en-us/office/vba/language/concepts/getting-started/type-conversion-functions).
 - Be aware that objects (annoyingly) vary in whether they are 0-indexed (1st item is in position 0) or 1-indexed (1st item is in position 1).
 Arrays are by default 0-indexed, although you can set the starting index to be something else.
 Strings and collections are 1-indexed.
 - Useful functions for dealing with the `data` dictionary:
   - `data(key) = item` stores the item under the key.
 If the key already exists, the previous item is overwritten.
 If the key did not exist, it will create a new pair.
   - `data(key)` calls the item stored under the key.
   - `data.Keys` calls all the keys, and `data.Items` calls all the items.
 Note that these functions return arrays, which are 0-indexed in VBA, so `data.Items(0)` calls the 1st item, `data.Items(1)` the 2nd, and so forth.
 - Remember to end your loops with the corresponding `End` (e.g. an `If` requires an `End If`).
-- Check that your types match/are appropriate. `CStr()` coerces non-`String` types into a `String`, and [here are some other coersion functions](https://docs.microsoft.com/en-us/office/vba/language/concepts/getting-started/type-conversion-functions).

 - VBA does not automatically wrap your code.
 Add ` _ ` (space _ space) at the end of a line to continue code on the next line.
 Or write your code in a code editor like [Atom](https://atom.io/) (Atom: File > Settings > Packages > install `language-vba` for VBA syntax highlighting).
 - Comment your code! `'` begins a comment.